Secret Service–level protection for your home

 President Biden opted to keep the Clinton drapes in the windows and has brought back Clinton’s navy rug, too.
 New additions include a 3.9-billion-year-old moon rock.

-The décor of the Oval Office is a statement of personal taste and of intent.
+Oval Office décor is a statement of personal taste and of intent.
 It’s also a chance for the president’s interior designer to make a statement and do something historic.

 Our research team compiled a comprehensive list of presidents and sourced images of the Oval Office interiors during their presidency.
 We took images from The White House Museum, The White House Historical Association and other authoritative sources to help our design team produce accurate renders.